 O&M Co. was established in 2006, and has quickly become the most eclectic of the “Broadway houses” of public relations, representing everything from main stream shows to Off Broadway and downtown happenings, to world-class non-profit institutions and legendary New York night spots.

 Headed by president Rick Miramontez, O&M Co. is renowned for meshing “big-picture ideas” with tireless dedication to details.

-O&M Co’s roster of clients includes some of Broadway’s most noteworthy shows such as the 2013 Tony Award-winning Best Musical, Kinky Boots, A Gentleman’s Guide To Love and Murder; Terrence McNalley's starry hit It's Only A Play; Beautiful – The Carole King Musical; the critically acclaimed reimagining of Side Show; the much anticipated Finding Neverland; the raucous musical adaptation of The First Wives Club; Punchdrunk’s spellbinding hit, Sleep No More; The American Theatre Wing; MCC Theater; theater district haunts Joe Allen and Orso; Sundance Institute; Stagedoor Manor; and theater stars like Harvey Fierstein, Joel Grey, and Tommy Tune; along with numerous other artists and institutions that make up the theatrical landscape – from lower Manhattan to Williamstown, MA.
+O&M Co’s roster of clients includes some of Broadway’s most noteworthy shows: the Tony Award-winning Best Musicals Kinky Boots and A Gentleman's Guide to Love and Murder; Terrence McNalley's starry hit It's Only A Play; Beautiful – The Carole King Musical; the critically acclaimed reimagining of Side Show; the much anticipated Finding Neverland; the raucous musical adaptation of The First Wives Club; Punchdrunk’s spellbinding hit, Sleep No More; The American Theatre Wing; MCC Theater; theater district haunts Joe Allen and Orso; Sundance Institute; along with numerous other artists and institutions that make up the theatrical landscape – from lower Manhattan to Williamstown, MA.
 From 2011-2014, O&M Co. executed the most famous press campaign in Broadway history when it represented SPIDER-MAN Turn Off The Dark.

 Rick Miramontez began his career, direct from college, as the press director of the Center Theatre Group / Ahmanson Theatre where he organized the campaigns for more than 25 major productions, including the RSC’s The Life and Adventures of Nicholas Nickleby and world premieres of Neil Simon’s Brighton Beach Memoirs and Biloxi Blues, and James Kirkwood’s infamous Legends! (starring Mary Martin and Carol Channing, and documented in Kirkwood’s hilarious book, Diary of a Mad Playwright).
 He was the press director for the 1987 and 1990 Los Angeles Festival (the latter under the direction of Peter Sellars), seminal events in the American cultural world, where he presented Cirque du Soleil to the U.S. media, as well as Peter Brook’s epic The Mahabharata.